Contrast-Security-OSS/docs/content/admin/teamserver/config/DistributedConfiguration.md

 Notice above that you need to set the `contrast.home` and `contrast.data.dir` to the location where you unzipped the archive above.

-Every distribution is different for JAVA_OPTS.
+Every distribution is different for setting JAVA_OPTS.
 Please refer to your distributions documentation for best practices.

 #### Deploy the WAR
+In our compressed archive, we included Contrast.war from your EOP installation.
+Going forward, Contrast will deliver a war-only artifact for faster updates and software iterations.

 Symlink, Copy, or Move the WAR into the Tomcat webapps directory.
 For the default Ubuntu installation, that path is used below.

 *Warning: yours may be different.*

 ```
-$ sudo ln -s /opt/contrast-teamserver-3.2.4.war /var/lib/tomcat7/webapps/Contrast.war
+$ sudo ln -s /opt/contrast-data/Contrast.war /var/lib/tomcat7/webapps/Contrast.war
 ```
 or

 ```
-$ cp /opt/contrast-teamserver-3.2.4.war /var/lib/tomcat7/webapps/Contrast.war
+$ cp /opt/contrast-data/Contrast.war /var/lib/tomcat7/webapps/Contrast.war
 ```
 or
 ```
-$ cp /opt/contrast-teamserver-3.2.4.war /var/lib/tomcat7/webapps/Contrast.war
+$ cp /opt/contrast-data/Contrast.war /var/lib/tomcat7/webapps/Contrast.war
 ```

-### Option 2b: Multiple Application Servers
-To run multiple application servers, you can follow the steps described above.
-We strongly suggest making this transition with one application server first and then add the second.
-There is no difference in configuration between the first, second, or tenth application server.

-What to know if you need multiple application servers:
-* Use a Load Balancer.
-If you don't have a preference, some information on getting started with nginx is provided in the External Resources.
-* Configure your Load Balancer for sticky sessions with cookie 'JSESSIONID'
-* Restarting Tomcat will terminate the session of a logged in user.
-For shared sessions, see External Resources.

 # External Resources
 Please let us know if you are interested in specific topics below.
-We will expand our documentation based on customer demand
+We will expand our documentation based on customer demand.

 * [Load Balancing with nginx](http://blogs.mulesoft.com/dev/tomcat-tcat-server/load-balancing-apache-tomcat-with-nginx/)
 * [Using nginx as a Load Balancer and for SSL Handoff](http://spin.atomicobject.com/2013/07/08/nginx-load-balancing-reverse-proxy-updated/)